bentljm/pagination_project/distelli/README.md

           -nextPage() -- renders next set of data based on next page and items per page -previousPage() -- renders previous set of data based on previous page and items per page

-          * TableNav.js: Table nav component:
+          * TableNav.js: Table nav component
             -renderNumbers() -- renders start and end index for pagination

           * Table.js: Container for TableHeader and TableRow components